17 Essential Financial Preparedness Tips

 - Do not buy any insurance that has an “investment” or “savings” component.
 You will get the best deal when you use insurance companies only to insure and leave your investing to investment accounts.

-- If you have health issues, you should shop around as different companies can price the same health conditions differently.
+- You should shop around if you have health issues, as different companies can price the same health conditions differently.

 7. Get Property Insurance